raveneyex/iposbot/README.md

 # Ipos Bot

 ## Eng
-A divination bot based on the goetic demon [Ipos/Ayperos](https://blackwitchcoven.com/demonology/demons-to-worship/ipos/), who many consider to also be the egyptian Psychopomp Anubis.
+A divination bot based on the goetic demon [Ipos/Ayperos](https://blackwitchcoven.com/demonology/demons-to-worship/ipos/), whom many consider to also be the egyptian Psychopomp Anubis.

 ## Spa